Jai Courtney: Personal life

 Courtney dated Australian actress Gemma Pranita for eight years before splitting in 2013.
-Since 2016, Courtney has been dating Mecki Dent, an Adelaide-born PR coordinator.
+From 2015 to 2022, he dated Adelaide-born Mecki Dent.

-Courtney has a number of tattoos including a rope, a skull, and a dog.
-His Suicide Squad co-star, Margot Robbie, has given Courtney two tattoos including an abbreviation (Qld) for Robbie's home state Queensland, after losing a State of Origin bet, as well as a tattoo that says "SKWAD" to memorialise his work in the film.
+Courtney has a number of tattoos including a rope, a skull and a dog.
+His Suicide Squad co-star, Margot Robbie, has given Courtney two tattoos including an abbreviation (QLD) for Robbie's home state Queensland, after losing a State of Origin bet, as well as a tattoo that says "SKWAD" to memorialise his work in the film.
 A former smoker, he said in 2019 he had quit years prior.
 Courtney provided backing vocals on the Pinch Hitter song "All of a Sudden" from their debut album, When Friends Die in Accidents.